techgaun/ctf-writeups/websec-ctf.md

 ### Gem #2
 - WebSec is powered by Mellivora and the javascript file seems to be modified.
 There's comment that will work as an answer.

 Later on, I joined the team to write the challenges for the CTF.
 I did solve some of the other challenges which I unfortunately didn't document.
-The CTF is already finished now but it was fun to play and later on right some of the challenges.
+The CTF is already finished now but it was fun to play and later on write some of the challenges.